ivarref/spa-monkey/network-failures.md

 24:00:10 [INFO] client fd 82 44746:54321 no changes last PT24H1.11S
 ```

-The peer or SQL client is still waiting after 24 hours, and no warning nor error is issued
+The peer or SQL client is still patiently waiting after 24 hours, and no warning nor error is issued
 by Datomic:

 ```